johot/WebView2-better-bridge/Readme.md

 ## Installation

-There currently is no NuGet package, instead copy the `BetterBridge.cs` and `betterBridge.ts` files to your own project.
+There currently is no NuGet and npm packages, instead copy the `WebView2BetterBridge\BetterBridge.cs` to your C# project and `web-ui\src\betterBridge.ts` to your frontend project.

 ## Usage